CarlTeapot/Cheapest_Transfer_Route/README.md

 Windows:
     Download JDK 21 from this link and run the .exe file https://www.oracle.com/java/technologies/downloads/?er=221886#jdk21-windows
 Linux:
-   run this command in the terminal:
+   run the following command in the terminal:

    sudo apt update
    sudo apt install -y openjdk-21-jdk

-2) build the application
+2) build and run the application

 Windows:
   run this command, replace {project directory} with the actual location